jbcoe/polymorphic_value/talks/2022_06_14_cxx_london.md

 # `const` propagation

-An objects member data becomes const-qualified when the object is accessed through a const-access-path:
+An object's member data becomes const-qualified when the object is accessed through a const-access-path:

 ```~cpp
 class A {